Zeke-OS/zeke/doc/sync.md

 ### Index semaphores

 Index semaphores is a Zeke specific somewhat novel concept for allocating concurrently accessed indexes from an array.
-The acquistion of indexes is blocking in case there is no indexes available, ie. the `isema_acquire()` blocks until a free index is found.
+The acquisition of indexes is blocking in case there is no indexes available, ie. the `isema_acquire()` blocks until a free index is found.

+### Read-Copy-Update (RCU)

+A novel version of Read-Copy-Update that attemps to be more realtime friendly.